knolyx-tech/knolyx-docs/unfinished/course.md

 ```
 If the id is present in the rule, the api will modify the existing rule.
 If no id is given, a new rule is created.
 If a rules is removed from the list, a POST action without it will delete it.

-## 2 SSO integration
-For SSO integration knolyx will need:
-1. a client id
-2. client secret
-3. redirect url set in the sso client as: `subdomain.knolyx.com/sso_redirect`
-4. token uri
-5. issuer uri
-6. sso provider name
-7. SSO TYPE (oauth2 or openId connect- only oauth2 is fully supported at the moment)